Dr-Priyanka-Jain/RNAseq-analysis-using-R-and-Python-/R/readme.md

 Rsubread provides functions for read alignment and feature counting.
 It is particularly useful for handling large RNA-seq datasets efficiently.

-Limma powers differential expression analyses for RNA-sequencing and microarray studies.
+Limma is an R/Bioconductor software package that provides an integrated solution for analysing data from gene expression experiments.
+It contains rich features for handling complex experimental designs and for information borrowing to overcome the problem of small sample sizes.

 edgeR: a Bioconductor package for differential expression analysis of digital gene expression data.